 We have recently opened the door to UK/EU adopters in 2017.
 Adopters can expect to pay ranging from US$1,200 – US$2200 (from 5 kg small to 20 kg) depending on the crate size and weight for the flight, tests, and paperwork involved.
 We have total number of 15 dogs getting ready to fly to UK.
-Five have found homes, ten dogs are available for UK now.
-They are Dana, Dami, Nacho, Holly, Bunny, Willy, Gem, Mary, Star, Mini, Pin and Haru all have homes to fly.
+13 dogs have found homes so far, they are Dana, Nacho, Holly, Bunny, Willy, Gem, Mary, Star, Mini, Pin and Haru all have homes to fly.
 Dami and Lily will need a home.
 They all are done with the UK requirement of anti-body tests of rabies.

 UK/EU airport options include:

 It is advised by the airline cargo that you MUST hire a broker that can handle the customs clearance at the airport.
 According to the information, it costs approximately ￡450 -800 for the services.
 Below information is very useful for you to get in touch for your dog if you are considering adopting one of the dogs.
 According to some of the homes that already enquired, TFA charges you the lowest, ￡410 and in case of two dogs together, it will be additional ￡42.
 Adopters must pay VAT on this but if you are a registered charity and VAT registered, you can claim the VAT back.

 Email : firstname.lastname@example.org

 Fax : 01753 683015

 Spitfire Way, Hounslow TW5 9NR

 The below office is where you collect your dogs after arrival.
 I hear it takes 2-4 hours depending on the Centre’s process.